A while back I made this jam. I found the recipe at Simplest Things. By roasting the strawberries it gives this jam a more intense flavor.

 Once the jam is gelled.
 Place into hot sterilized jars.
 Process in a water bath for 10 minutes. (adjust for elevation as needed)

 That is all there is to making this jam.
-If you are unfamiliar on how to can Pick Your Own has some great resources to help you learn how.
+If you are unfamiliar with how to can Pick Your Own has some great resources to help you learn how.